BUMETCS673/CS673OLFall25_team2/team.md

 ### QI CHEN

 Hello I'm Qi Chen, pursuing master degree in METCS right now.
 I like challenge new things and enjoy the process of working with others.
 My dream is to build a private company one day.

+### Stacey Burns

+My name is Stacey, and I work as an SDET.
+I am pursuing the Graduate Certificate in Software Engineering and hope to further my education with my Master's degree next year.
+I think I got hooked to the idea of becoming a developer the first time I debugged something successfully.
+When I'm not working or in school, I enjoy spending time with my family and trying to figure out how to keep my plants alive.